 Central to the work of developing a cost model is the integration of constituent input, primarily from child care providers.
 P5FS used several modes of gathering information and input from constituents, as detailed in Figure 2.
 Activities to engage many types of child care programs and leaders in model development included meetings with the California Rate and Quality Workgroup, input sessions with groups of child care providers, a provider survey, and interviews with providers and other constituents.
-Additionally, P5FS engaged in regular meetings with the project leadership including staff from the California Department of Social Services (CDSS) and the California Department of Education (CDE) as well as leadership from CCPU, the JLMC, and other state and local groups to ensure the costmodeling was completed comprehensively and collaboratively.
+Additionally, P5FS engaged in regular meetings with the project leadership including staff from the CDSS and the California Department of Education (CDE) as well as leadership from CCPU, the JLMC, and other state and local groups to ensure the cost modeling was completed comprehensively and collaboratively.